klromans557/Metric-Generation-and-Analysis-Suite/README.md

 ### Facial Recognition

-The heart of the method relies on the similarity face-embedding distance data created by the face recognition models.
-Roughly speaking, the model finds 5 landmarks on the reference's face, i.e. Two eyes, one nose tip, and two mouth corners, and assigns a distance value (e.g. 0.3).
+The heart of the method relies on the similarity facial embedding distance data created by the face recognition models.
+Roughly speaking, the model finds 68 landmarks on the reference's face, i.e. eyes, nose tip, mouth corners, etc., and assigns a distance value (e.g. 0.3).
 The process unfolds as:

 1. Face Detection: The model first identifies the general region of the face, just like a bounding box.
 2. Landmark Detection: Then the landmarks are identified within the face region.
 3. Alignment: The face is then "aligned" using the landmarks.
 This step tries to account for various poses by adjusting faces to a standard forward-facing form.
 In other words, a tilted face is adjusted such that the eyes are horizontal and the face upright.
-4. Normalization: The aligned face is cropped & resized to fit a model-defined standard size (e.g. 112x112 pixels).
+4. Normalization: The aligned face is cropped & resized to fit a model-defined standard size (e.g. 150x150 pixels).
 This ensures uniform processing.
 5. Feature Extraction: The normalized face is then analyzed for unique features.
 These features then form a kind of "fingerprint" of the face which can be used for recognition.
 6. Recognition: Finally, the extracted features are compared to a known database of faces.
 In the case of MGAS, this database is made up of the reference images placed by the user.
 The system analyzes how similar the faces are and generates a distance value based on this association (e.g. 0.3).
 The lower the value the closer the tested image matches a given reference.
 This is the origin of the maxim, "Lower is better!"